 There are many misconceptions surrounding root canal (endodontic) treatment and whether patients experience root canal pain.
-The American Association of Endodontists wants you to have accurate information.
+The American Association of Endodontists wants you to have accurate information, and , our resident endodontist, can answer those questions.
 As always, when considering any medical procedure, you should get as much information as you can about all of your options.
-The Smileboston Team or Dr. Susan Han, our resident endodontist, can answer many of your questions.
-If you still have concerns, it is often wise to seek a second opinion.

 - Myth #1—Root canal treatment is painful.

 - Myth #3—A good alternative to root canal treatment is extraction (pulling the tooth).